 Vegas has more shopping malls per square mile than any other place on earth.
 Probably, we did make that stat up but really it’s got to be true.
 Just about every big resort complex has its own mall complete with big-name designer brands and popular chain restaurants.

-On top of that, there are a number of great shopping Outlet malls, these really do have incredible prices on a huge array of big name brands at prices up to 60-80% off in some cases!
+On top of that, there are a number of great shopping Outlet malls, these really do have incredible prices on a huge array of big-name brands at prices up to 60-80% off in some cases!
 Prepare to give the credit card a hammering!

-We cover this below in more detail and in our full guide.
+We cover this below in more detail in our full guide.
 But the activity that got Vegas on the map is still alive and kicking in the old town.
 You don’t need to be a high roller to enjoy a flutter!

 Shows and Concerts

 Another thing Vegas is well known for is its array of shows.
 Dizzying Cirque du Soleil shows, Timeless musical residents, Magicians, Strip shows (male and female) or even just the not so humble fountains at the Bellagio.
-There is something for everyone at Las Vegas.
+There is something for everyone in Las Vegas.

 When it’s 40 DegC outside there is nothing better than just kicking back at the pool.
 Vegas hotels are home to huge pool complexes perfect for just having a drink and watching the world roll by.
 Expect to pay a lot for that drink though.

 As Stated above We highly recommend everyone visit the Freemont street experience it really is a great experience.
 Outside the Street performances and old casinos, there are a good few museums like the Mob Museum and the Neon Museum.
-Along with the Slotzilla Zip line a visit to a wedding chapel (you don’t have to get married) and the incredible light shows, there is certainly a lot to do down at Downtown Vegas.
+Along with the Slotzilla Zipline a visit to a wedding chapel (you don’t have to get married) and the incredible light shows, there is certainly a lot to do down at Downtown Vegas.

 Outside Las Vegas